Apple iPhone 17 Pro vs Samsung Galaxy XCover6 Pro

 Which one is better?

-The Apple iPhone 17 Pro is the better buy for most people - its 3000 nits peak brightness crushes the Samsung Galaxy XCover6 Pro's 500 nits.
+The Apple iPhone 17 Pro is the better buy for most people - its 3000 nits peak brightness crushes the XCover6 Pro's 500 nits.

 Who should buy each?

-Choose the Apple iPhone 17 Pro if: you want the brightest display at 3000 nits, you shoot high-quality videos with its triple 48MP camera, or you need a device that supports 5 years of software updates.
+Choose the Apple iPhone 17 Pro if: you want the brightest display at 3000 nits, shoot high-quality photos with a triple 48MP camera, or need top-notch performance for gaming.

-Choose the Samsung Galaxy XCover6 Pro if: you work in rugged environments, you need a user-removable battery for easy swapping, or you want a phone that can operate with gloves in wet conditions.
+Choose the Samsung Galaxy XCover6 Pro if: you require a user-removable battery for extended use, work in rugged environments where durability matters, or prefer a lower-cost option for basic tasks.
 (6.6" display, 4050 mAh battery)

 Conclusion